By: Natalie Elmhurst

 Unlike vertical blinds or vertical cellular shades, solar shades don’t have side-to-side functionality.
 That means you have to roll them all the way up or down to access the sliding door, but this can be done easily with an automation option that is operated by remote control or a device such as a mobile phone or smart home accessory.

-Roller shades go just about anywhere because they are incredibly versatile; they are another excellent choice for sliding door window treatments.
+Roller shades for sliding glass doors are one of the most versatile window covering options available.
 A multitude of colors, patterns, and textures give you complete design flexibility, and you can add on options to get as close to blackout-level light control as possible.
+Whether you're looking for light filtering or full privacy, roller shades for sliding glass doors deliver superior control without sacrificing style.
 They operate like solar shades so that motorization can offer you great convenience.

-Drapery adds dramatic elegance to a room, and terrific sliding glass door curtain ideas pair custom drapery with other window treatments such as shades for an appealing design motif.
+Drapery adds dramatic elegance to a room, and pairing custom drapery with other window treatments for sliding doors, such as shades, creates an appealing design motif.
 You can choose colors and design accents for both types of window coverings that will coordinate perfectly for a high-level designer feel.
-If you’re getting light control and privacy from shades or blinds, you may also consider wide-width sheer drapery, which exudes a soft subtlety.
-Drapery can be crafted in custom lengths and widths to fit any size of sliding door.
+If you're getting light control and privacy from shades or blinds, you may also consider wide-width sheer drapery, which exudes a soft subtlety.
+Drapery can be crafted in custom lengths and widths to fit your sliding glass door window treatment needs.

 The truth is: If you have sliding glass doors, you need window treatments.
 Window treatments provide many aesthetic and functional benefits to sliding glass doors.
-Without a high-quality window covering, you'll always struggle with insulation, light control, and privacy.
+Without high-quality window coverings for sliding doors, you'll always struggle with insulation, light control, and privacy.

 At Stoneside, we specialize in high-quality window treatments for sliding glass doors and large windows.
 We offer in-home design consultations and professional installation services.
 Once you’re ready to bring your creative vision to life, a designer on our team will walk you through different styles, fabrics, and materials.
 We’ll even show you different samples and help you find the best possible option for your home.
 Contact us today for a free design consultation.